8.3.7. Agents

 Region where an agent operates.

-First objective that an agent will try and maximize or minimize during investment.
+Objective that an agent will try and maximize or minimize during investment.
 This objective should be one registered with @register_objective.
 The following objectives are available with MUSE:

 • comfort: Comfort provided by a given technology.
 Comfort does not change during the simulation.
-It is obtained straightforwardly from Techno-data.
+It is obtained straightforwardly from Technodata.

 • efficiency: Efficiency of the technologies.
 Efficiency does not change during the simulation.
-It is obtained straightforwardly from Techno-data.
+It is obtained straightforwardly from Technodata.

 • fixed_costs: The fixed maintenance costs incurred by a technology.
 The costs are a function of the capacity required to fulfil the current demand.

 • capital_costs: The capital cost incurred by a technology.
 The capital cost does not change during the simulation.
-It is obtained as a function of parameters found in Techno-data.
+It is obtained as a function of parameters found in Technodata.

 • emission_cost: The costs associated for emissions for a technology.
 The costs is a function both of the amount produced (equated to the total demand in this case) and of the prices associated with each pollutant.
 Aliased to “emission” for simplicity.